 Bone represents a massive and essentially unavailable locked reservoir of mineral calcium, from which (and into which) there is a constant trickle of calcium exchange.
 The job of controlling this calcium trickle is performed by osteoblasts and osteoclasts which form or destroy bone, respectively.
 Bruzzaniti & Baron (2006) do an excellent job of discussing the detail of this, so that we do not need to revisit it here.
 The most important examinable elements are the hormonal influences:

 Question 7 from the first paper of 2008 asked the candidates to "outline the mechanism of action of bisphosphonates".
-These drugs are analogs of pyrophosphate, containing an oxygen instead of a carbon atom.
+These drugs are analogs of pyrophosphate, containing a carbon instead of an oxygen atom.
 Their main effects are described in more detail by Fleisch et al (2002) and Rogers et al (2020).
 In a form condensed for a short written exam answer:

 Renal handling of calcium consists of three main processes: